blacklane/stubbed-mock/README.md

 }
 ```

-Since list filtering is not supported out of the box, you need to provide a custom filter
+Because list filtering isn't supported out of the box, you need to provide a
-for this data type - it is pretty easy to do.
-Another type can replace the `List`, or you
+custom filter for this data type.
+You can do this by replacing the `List` with
-can do a more sophisticated check if need be.
-Here's the simplest `List` example:
+ another type or you can use a more sophisticated check if necessary.
+Here's
+ one way to do it:

 ```kotlin
 class ListFilter : StubFilter {